Tucker Carlson: 2024–present: The Tucker Carlson Show

+Split with Trump

+Carlson publicly criticized Trump's policy military intervention against Iran, which triggered backlash from Trump.
+In a phone interview with Rachael Blade of The Inner Circle on March 2, 2026, Trump declared that both Carlson and Megyn Kelly, another right-wing commentator who criticized Trump's Iran policy, "aren't MAGA."
+On March 5, 2026, ABC News reporter Jonathan Karl revealed that Trump stated to him that "Tucker has lost his way," and "I knew that a long time ago, and he's not MAGA.
+MAGA is saving our country.
+MAGA is making our country great again.
+MAGA is America first, and Tucker is none of those things.
+And Tucker is really not smart enough to understand that."
+In response to Trump "throwing him out of MAGA," Carlson told Oliver Darcy of Status that "There are times I get annoyed with Trump, right now definitely included," while also claiming that "but I'll always love him no matter what he says about me."
+On March 18, 2026, one day after he resigned from the Trump Administration, former National Counterterrorism Center head Joe Kent appeared on The Tucker Carlson Show, insisting that Israel influenced U.S. participation in the Iran War.
+In addition, Kent alleged to Carlson that he learned that right-wing American political activist Charlie Kirk had broken with Israel shortly before his murder.

+On the April 20, 2026, episode of The Tucker Carlson Show, he and his brother Buckley expressed regret for their support of the president.
+Tucker stated, "You know, we'll be tormented by it for a long time.
+I will be.
+And I want to say I'm sorry for misleading people.
+It was not intentional."

 Writing

 Carlson authored the memoir Politicians, Partisans, and Parasites: My Adventures in Cable News, published by Warner Books in September 2003, about his television news experiences.
 It received favorable reviews from Publishers Weekly and the Washingtonian, who both complimented the book for its humor.

 In May 2017, Carlson, represented by the literary and creative agency Javelin, signed an eight-figure, two-book deal with Simon & Schuster's conservative imprint, Threshold Editions.
 His first book in the series, Ship of Fools: How a Selfish Ruling Class is Bringing America to the Brink of Revolution, was released in October 2018, and debuted at No. 1 on The New York Times Best Seller list.
 His second book, The Long Slide: Thirty Years in American Journalism, was released in August 2021.

 In 2023, a biography of Carlson titled Tucker was released.
 The book was written by Chadwick Moore with the help of Carlson, who had given the author more than 100 hours of interviews.
 Moore had stated that the book was intended to tell the story of Carlson's exit from Fox News from the former host's perspective.
 The book performed poorly, with just over 3,000 copies sold during the first week after its release.